B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 image: public/images/buttons/large/ahmygod.gif
 ---

-## Layers

 The Open Systems Interconnection (OSI) model is a conceptual model created by ISO that describes how information flows through different layers in a network system.
+This post describes a similar model that applies to architecting Infrastructure as Code (IaC) at scale.
-The layers do not correspond 1-1 to tools and practices used today, but they provide a useful guide for understanding how different aspects of a networked application.
+The layers do not correspond 1-1 to tools and practices used today, but they provide a useful guide for deploying and managing a diverse set of of applications with conflicting needs.

-This post describes a similar layered model for Infrastructure as Code (IaC) at scale.
+This is meant to be applied to large deployments, beyond a cluster or two.
+A "normal" deployment under this model could have `n regions * m types * r replicas * z Disaster Recovery ratio`.
+Outside of the deployment there are undoubtedly regulatory and contractual requirements that also influence the design.
+Despite this, the same principles and considerations can be applied to simpler deployments to simplify complexity.

 By partitioning IaC into layers, we can better understand how different aspects of are configured,  monitored, and secured.
 Each layer will have a difference balance of manual vs. "codified" actions.
-IaC created should aim to be ergonomic and scalable for the operators and maintainers.
+IaC should aim to be ergonomic and scalable for the operators and maintainers.
+It's about building a string, solid foundation for applications to be built on top of.

 ### Layer -1: Billing

 Someone's getting paid somewhere.
 The billing underlies all the layers.
+To cost to participate in modern "IP Networks" can vary wildly depending on your needs and how you execute.
 Most of the time this requires a credit card, but there are growing crypto-backed operations that have greater separation from the traditional financial systems.
+There is always self-hosted intranet options, but there are still raw resource requirements.

-This will include:
+This will include things like:

 * Cloud provider accounts
 * Domain name registry
 * ASN/IP Registry
-* Self-hosted electricity and internet
+* Self-hosted electricity/internet/hardware

 #### Monitoring / Security